Dynamics of Local Elasticity During Training of Neural Nets: Experimental Study of the Time Dynamics of

+In contrast to the above, in this work, we are able to establish analytic insights (which bear out in experiments) for the notion of local elasticity for multiple well-motivated non-convex losses.

-\section{Experimental study of the time dynamics of $\srel$}
+\section{Experimental Study of the Time Dynamics of $\srel$}

 We will first present a thorough empirical study of the time dynamics of $S_{\rm rel}$ using our newly proposed Definition \ref{def:srel_ce_k} for the benchmark classification tasks on the datasets: SVHN \cite{netzer2011reading} \footnote{SVHN is a real-world image classification dataset that is similar in flavor to MNIST but incorporates more labeled data which comes from a significantly harder, unsolved, real world problem of recognizing digits and numbers in natural scene images.
-SVHN is obtained from house numbers in Google Street View images and it consists of $73257$ digits for training and $26032$ digits for testing.}, CIFAR-10 \cite{krizhevsky2009learning}\footnote{CIFAR-10 consists of 10 mutually exclusive classes containing different animals and vehicles.
-It has 50,000 training images and 10,000 test images.} and CIFAR-100 \footnote{The CIFAR-100 results are presented in the Appendix \ref{app:exp}}.
+SVHN is obtained from house numbers in Google Street View images and it consists of $73257$ digits for training and $26032$ digits for testing.}, CIFAR-10 and CIFAR-100 \cite{krizhevsky2009learning}\footnote{CIFAR-10 consists of 10 mutually exclusive classes containing different animals and vehicles.
+It has $50,000$ training images and $10,000$ test images with $6,000$ images in each class, while CIFAR-100 has $600$ images in each class.}

+In this section, the context shall always be of neural nets being trained to classify via minimizing a cross-entropy loss.
+We note that when Definition \ref{def:srel} is used in this setup, there is flexibility about whether the predictor $f$ is to be taken as the output of the neural network or the output composed with a softmax layer.
+We conducted our experiments for both options and found the latter performs better.
+Secondly, implicitly in Definition \ref{def:srel} there is also the flexibility of choosing the norms to be used in the image space of the predictor for evaluating the required ratio.
+We conducted the experiments using both $\ell_1$ and $\ell_2$-norms, but the results were essentially indistinguishable.

+So we report our experimental comparisons between Definitions \ref{def:srel} and \ref{def:srel_ce_k} only for the case of evaluating the former with $f ={\rm Soft{-}Max}\circ {\rm Net}$ and using $1-$norm on the probability simplex.
+In the following section we report our studies with SVHN and CIFAR-10 and the corresponding results on CIFAR-100 are presented in Figure \ref{fig:srel_cifar100} in Appendix \ref{app:exp}.